mpolyak/ProducerConsumer/README.md

 ```

 Which will start Evaluator service on port 3000.
-It also runs a reporting service on port 8000 which enables you to monitor the Evaluator op/sec performance by opening **monitor.html** file.
+It also runs a reporting service on port 8000 which enables you to monitor the Evaluator op/sec performance by opening **monitor.html** in your browser.

 ![Alt text](/monitor.png?raw=true "Evaluator Monitor")